eth-educators/ethstaker-guides/merge-devnet.md

 $ eth2-val-tools mnemonic && echo
 ```

-Next, we need your MetaMask account **wallet address** and **private key**.
+We need your MetaMask account **wallet address** and **private key** to perform the deposit.
 Make sure you have a wallet address with at least 32 Kintsugi ETH or more (it's a little more than 32 actually if you account for the gas fees).
 If you do not have such a wallet address in MetaMask, [request some testnet funds first](#requesting-testnet-funds).

 Getting your wallet address is as easy as clicking on the account at the top in MetaMask.
 It will be copied to your clipboard.
 Take note of your wallet address.
 We will need it later on.